 Maik Nwosu is an associate professor of African and world literature at the University of Denver, Colorado.
-He worked as a journalist - and earned the Nigeria Media Merit Award for Journalist of the Year in 1995 - before moving to Syracuse University, New York for a Ph.D in English and Textual Studies.
-His research areas include African, African Diaspora, postcolonial, and world literatures; fiction and poetry; semiotics and critical theory.
+He worked as a journalist (and received the Nigeria Media Merit Award for Journalist of the Year) before moving to Syracuse University, New York for a Ph.D in English and Textual Studies.
+His research areas include African, African Diaspora, postcolonial, and world literatures; fiction, non fiction, and poetry; semiotics and critical theory.

 Nwosu's poetry collection, Suns of Kush, was awarded the Association of Nigerian Authors/Cadbury Poetry Prize in 1995.
 His novels, Invisible Chapters and Alpha Song, received the Association of Nigerian Authors Prose Prize and the Association of Nigerian Authors/Spectrum Prose Prize in 1999 and 2002 respectively.
 He has also published a short story collection Return to Algadez.
 His poems, stories, and novel excerpts have appeared in Okike, Drumvoices Revue, New Writing 14, Dublin Quarterly, El Ghibli, Fiction International, and Agni Online.
-Nwosu is a fellow of the Akademie Schloss Solitude, Stuttgart, Germany (2001) and the Civitella Ranieri Center in Umbertide, Italy (2009), as well as a member of the Phi Beta Delta Honor Society for International Scholars.
+Nwosu is a fellow of the Akademie Schloss Solitude, Stuttgart, Germany and the Civitella Ranieri Center in Umbertide, Italy, as well as a member of the Phi Beta Delta Honor Society for International Scholars.

 Nwosu's academic essays have appeared in several journals and books, including English in Africa; Research in African Literatures; Texts, Tasks, and Theories: Versions and Subversions in African Literatures; Journal of Postcolonial Writing; Transnational Literature; Commonwealth Essays and Studies; Semiotica: Journal of the International Association for Semiotic Studies; and Critical Insights: Cultural Encounters; and Journal of Narrative Theory (forthcoming).